-Looking for free insulation in Scotland in 2018?
+Looking for free cavity wall insulation in Scotland in 2018?

 Cavity wall insulation and loft insulation grants can be accessed in Scotland through the Government led ECO energy efficiency scheme.
 Currently wall insulation and loft insulation are free for a limited period if your home is suitable.
 To be eligible for a grant you must live in a property which has enough “carbon savings” to meet the cost of the home improvement.
 Alternatively your property may qualify if you claim benefits or tax credits.